-1 Semester 4 Graduation Credits Strongly Recommend: English 9 media text with local, Canadian and International First Peoples' content.
+Strongly Recommend: English 9

+First Peoples' Literary Studies/Composition 10 is intended for both Indigenous and Non-Indigenous Students.
+It represents an invitation to all learners to explore and discover First Peoples' worldviews through the study of literary, informational and media text with local, Canadian and International First Peoples' content.
 The class is the academic equivalent of English Language Arts 10 and allows students to delve more deeply into literature as they explore specific themes, periods, authors, or areas of the world through literary works in a variety of media.